Gum Recession and Perimenopause: The Hormonal Connection Many Women Miss

 A Note Before You Go

-I created Nourish in part because of this gap — the gap between what women need to know and how hard it is to find.
-The gum recession, the fatigue, the brain fog, the muscle loss were all symptoms of a body navigating perimenopause without the nutritional support it needed, all pointing to the same root causes that took years to uncover.
+The gum recession, the fatigue, the brain fog, the muscle loss were all symptoms of a body navigating perimenopause and nutritional deficiency — and they were all pointing to the same root causes that took years to uncover.

 To your vibrant health and freedom,